alla-g/toxicity-detection-thesis/toxicity_corpus/DATASTATEMENT.md

 ## H. Speech Situation and Text Characteristics

-* Time and place of linguistic activity:
+* Time and place of linguistic activity: online on vk.com
 * Date of data collection: 14.02.2022
 * Modality: written
-* Spontaneous
+* Spontaneous interaction
 * Asynchronous interaction (comment section)
 * Speakers’ intended audience: other Internet users and commenters
 * Genre: social media comment
 * Topic: various, mostly politics and sport
-* Non-linguistic context: posts with text or images they users comment (not included in the dataset)
+* Non-linguistic context: posts with text or images that users comment (not included in the dataset)

 ## I. Preprocessing and Data Formatting